-You must also continue to monitor the patron when they next come to the venue, and report any further relevant warning signs or incidents.
+You must also continue to monitor the patron when they next come to the venue and report any further relevant warning signs or incidents.

-And again, as with angry and/or aggressive patrons, interactions with distressed and/or suicidal patrons are highly stressful for everyone involved, and can negatively affect the wellbeing of staff.
-It's extremely important for you to debrief (we will discuss debriefing in Section 4) with all staff who were involved in the interaction, to help them process how they are thinking and feeling.
-Doing this also provides support, and builds good team communication.
+Interactions with distressed or suicidal patrons can be a highly stressful experience for everyone involved.
+It may also impact the wellbeing of staff.
+It's important for you to debrief (covered in Section 4) all staff involved to help them process the interaction and feel supported.